 Your instructor should give you a sheet of these questions (plus the answers) a week or two before your test, so you can spend time familiarising yourself with them.

-You don’t have to get the answers word perfect and even if you screw them both up massively they’re only marked as two minors, so don’t freak yourself out too much on them (unlike I did!).
+You don’t have to get the answers word perfect and even if you screw them both up they’re only marked as two minors, so try not to freak yourself out too much about them (unlike I did!).

-I was lucky and got parallel park for mine.
+I was lucky and got a parallel park for mine.

 Your independent driving session will also include one lane change in it, no matter which route you get.

 1 in 5 people are also asked to do an emergency stop.
 I didn’t get this thankfully but it can happen so its something to be mindful about and make sure you practice and feel comfortable with.

 Like I’ve said before, every test is different but I just wanted to give a general overview of roughly what to expect on your test.

-Annoyingly some things are changing on the 4th December 2017 but I think the general structure will still be the same so hopefully this post will still be helpful!
+EDIT: Some elements of the driving test are changing on the 4th of December 2017.
+I think the general structure will still be the same so hopefully, this post will still be helpful after that point!